sharc-lab/FPGA_ECE8893/2025_Spring/lab2/readme.md

 Your implementation will be scored as follows:

 - **Correctness** ($a$):
-  - $ a = 1 - MSE $, where $MSE$ is the Mean Squared Error compared to the reference output.
+  - $a = 1 - MSE$, where $MSE$ is the Mean Squared Error compared to the reference output.
   - Small error may occur if softmax approximations are applied.

 - **Implementability** ($b$):